zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 5. Copy the highlighted request URL.
 This will be the new value you use for the `PolicyDocumentsPath` setting in the next task.

-    > **NOTE**: We don't need to do this for the PolicyConnect API because the path is defined by the Swagger definition.
+    > **Note**: We don't need to do this for the PolicyConnect API because the path is defined by the Swagger definition.
 The only thing that will change for that is the base URL, which will be for APIM and not your API App.

 6. Now,  select the **Profile** link on the API page to navigate to your subscription page.